dflemin3/turf/README.md

 Simple example
 ==============

-Below gives a simple example for how to use `turf` to run a hierarchical Bayesian inference on NFL season results for the Thursday Night Football game, Carolina at Chicago, on November 9th, 2023.
+Below gives a simple example for how to use `turf` to run a hierarchical Bayesian inference on prior NFL season results to predict the results of the Thursday Night Football game, Denver at Detroit, ran and played on December 16th, 2023.
+Here, we assume a Negative Binomial likelihood for the points scored by each team.

 ```python
 import pymc as pm